powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/CreateNewPowerhouseProject.md

 ---
 # Create New Powerhouse Project

-To create a new Powerhouse Document Model Library project, you can use the `npm run create document-model-lib` command in your terminal.
+To create a new Powerhouse Document Model Library project, you can use the `npm create document-model-lib` command in your terminal.
 This command will create a new project in the current directory.

 ## Create New Powerhouse Document Model Library Project